MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.arithmetic.incrementbymodularinteger.md

 ## Remarks

 Assumes that the initial value of target is less than $N$and that the increment $a$ is less than $N$.
-Note that<xref:microsoft.quantum.arithmetic.incrementphasebymodularinteger> implementsthe same operation in the `PhaseLittleEndian` basis.
+Note that<xref:Microsoft.Quantum.Arithmetic.IncrementPhaseByModularInteger> implementsthe same operation in the `PhaseLittleEndian` basis.

 ## See Also